 Three Habits of Successful Leaders

-Morning Routines of the Most Successful Women
+Morning Routines of the Most Successful People

 Here’s my issue with this approach – it assumes we all think about success in the same way.
 That the same things will make all of us feel successful.
-That the same set of steps create success for everyone.
+That the same steps create success for everyone.

 Write Your Own Success Story